Remote learning with Stile

 Stile is great for facilitating direct instruction, or explicit teaching.
 When video conferencing with your students, you can share your screen in Teach Mode.
-Teach Mode is a presentation mode in Stile that also gives you per question analytics allowing you to see where students are up to and what they’re having difficulty with.
+Teach Mode is Stile's presentation mode, which also displays per question analytics so you can see where students are up to and what they’re having difficulty with.

 With your guidance, the mixture of short snappy videos, clear diagrams and interactive simulations really help students grasp the scientific concepts you’re teaching them.

 The content and features in Stile are designed to promote collaboration and productive class discussions.
-Tools such as Live poll, Live brainstorm and Class discussion can be great ways to get students to contribute their thoughts and ideas both in-person and in a remote setting.
+Tools such as Live poll, Live brainstorm and Class discussion are great ways for students to contribute their thoughts and ideas both in-person and in a remote setting.

-Live brainstorms allow students to contribute their ideas where the responses can then be used to facilitate a class discussion.
+Live brainstorms allow students to add their ideas in response to a question.
+The responses can then be used to facilitate a class discussion.
 This article goes into further detail.

 Live polls, in a sense, are like students raising their hands and voting on one or more answers.
 It’s a fast and effective way to gauge your learners’ opinions or understanding.
 For further information, read this article.